rikosintie/Kali-mac/README.md

 iPerf3 is a udp/tcp bandwidth quality/measurement tool. iPerf3 is principally developed by ESnet/Lawrence Berkeley National Laboratory.
 It is released under a three-clause BSD license.
 It is a great tool for diagnosing bandwidth issues.
 It can be used to test Access Points, Ethernet links, VPN, WAN links, almost anything.

 Intel has a Docker image for iPerf3.
 It can be used as a sever or client.
-I like it as a server but prefer to install iperf3 locally for client testing.
-I like to use a lot of options when I'm testing links and the Docker image isn't so flexible.

 The image is available on docker hub at [clearlinux/iperf](https://hub.docker.com/r/clearlinux/iperf)